thomasebsmith/piazza-pro/README.md

 ## Future Features
 Piazza Pro may include in the future:
  - Better visualization of post data without looking at it raw.
- - Ability to toggle dark mode.
+ - Ability to disable dark mode.

 ## Disclaimer
 Piazza Pro is not endorsed by or affiliated with Piazza Technologies in any